sonnt0201/docs/iot-platform/database-schema.md

 ## Abstraction

-This page shows how data are organized in database, including entities, relations between them and tables in the database.
+This page shows how data are organized in database, including entities, relations among them and tables in the database.

 ## Entitites and Relations